dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 Note that querying the ICP ledger or an ICRC ledger to determine whether a transaction has succeeded is not straightforward to automate, so it could be done manually.

-#### Example journaling structures and flows

-Here is a sketch of data structures and flows that could be used to implement a journal for transaction flows in the example application described above.
-For simplicity, multiple transaction flows of the same action type from the same caller are not allowed to overlap in time.

-The journaling data structures should support the following queries.
-- What are the unresolved actions for a particular user and action type?
-- What are the unresolved actions that have been open for longer than some time T?

-* Map: Journal by caller
-  - Key: (caller, action type) – e.g. (Alice, Withdraw)
-  - Value: Journal struct

-* Map: Transactions by timestamp (ordered map, could use an additional list for the ordering in Motoko)
-  - Key: timestamp
-  - Value: list of references to `Transaction journal struct`s

-* Transaction journal struct (compatible with `Journal struct`)
-  - Meta data
-    - transaction, including memo
-    - timestamp
-  - List of events, e.g. initialized, returned/success, returned/error with error condition
-  - Number of times attempted and failed to progress

-* Map: Transaction audit log
-  - Key: transaction (hash) -- the transaction should include a unique ID so the key is unique to the transaction
-  - Value: result of (completed) transaction

-Note that `Journal by caller` is intended to support various types of flows, but only transaction flows are detailed explicitly. `Transactions by timestamp` is an auxiliary structure to be used for searching for transactions that require recovery.

-Here is a sketch of how the above structures could be used.

-* When executing a transaction:
-  1. Look up the transaction in the audit log.
-If an entry exists, return it and exit this flow.
-  1. Look up the transaction flow in the `Journal by caller` map.
-  1. If no entry exists in `Journal by caller`, then:
-     1. Create a new `Transaction journal struct`.
-     1. Add an entry for the `Transaction journal struct` to `Journal by caller`,
-     1. Add an entry for the `Transaction journal struct` to `Transactions by timestamp`.
-  1. Initiate or resume the task flow according to the list of events in the `Transaction journal struct` that was previously obtained or created.

-* When a transaction is finished:
-  1. Create an audit log event for the transaction.
-  1. Remove the transaction from both `Transactions by caller` and `Transactions by timestamp`.

-* When searching for unfinished transactions that need to be recovered:
-  - Iterate through `Transactions by timestamp` map (oldest first).
-  - Transactions older than e.g. 10 minutes back that have unresolved tasks should be considered for recovery.

 #### Example implementation of journaling

 GoldDAO's GLDT-swap has an implementation of journaling.
 In their case the journal entries are recorded in the "registry".
 Note that in GLDT-swap there is also a separate concept of "record" which is a permanent audit trail, and is not used for journaling.
 Note that some error paths require manual recovery.
 See the following reference points: